 Getting to be a senior is a funny thing.
-The activities I used to take for granted are now getting more and more difficult, but I want to maintain them.
-So for those who hate exercise but still want to maintain a level of physical and cognitive fitness that is going to allow them to be active and a worthwhile member of the senior community, there is hope!
+The activities we used to take for granted are getting more difficult, but we want to stay active.
+For those of us who dislike exercise but still want to maintain a level of physical and cognitive fitness so we can actively engage in the community, there is hope!

 - Am I prepared to get involved in some form of exercise if it will help me retain my strength and balance?

 - Can I expect to get more than strength and balance?

 - Is it good for my brain?

 - How often am I prepared to do it?

 - How long do I want to spend doing it?

 - What is likely to happen to me if I decide not to retain fitness?